deepblue597/beaver/README.md

 ### Grammar Overview

-The `jsl.tx` file defines the grammar for the JSL language.
+The `penguin.tx` file defines the grammar for the JSL language.
 Below is an overview of the main components:

 - **Pipeline**: The top-level construct that defines a data processing pipeline.
 - **Kafka**: Configuration for Kafka, including broker address, input and output topics, and consumer group.
 - **Model**: Definition of the machine learning model, including preprocessing, model type, name, and parameters.
+- **Param**: The parameters for the model.
 - **Feature**: Specification of the features used in the model.
+They are 2 kinds of features:
+  - **raw_features**: features that already exist in the data.
+  - **generated_features**: features that the user can create e.g to turn Fahrenheit to Celsius
 - **Metric**: Definition of the evaluation metrics.
 - **Target**: Specification of the target variable and optional mappings.
 - **Plot**: Configuration for plotting the results.